Editorial standards and content authenticity

 Why this matters

 Search engines rank content that is genuinely helpful, demonstrably authored by humans with relevant experience, and traceable to primary sources.
-Search engines penalise sites that publish unedited AI output, duplicate content, or unverified claims.
-Our editorial standards exist to be useful — and to keep qms.best on the right side of the helpful- content guidelines.
+Search engines penalise sites that publish unedited drafts, duplicate content, or unverified claims.
+Our editorial standards exist to be useful — and to keep qms.best on the right side of the helpful-content guidelines.